-They seem to have some confused notion of a future state, and many of them imagine that the thirthang, (i. e. the shadow,) or what survives the body, will at death go southward, in an unknown but curious place, will enjoy some kind of happiness, such as hunting, feasting, daucing.
-And what they suppose will contribute much to their happiness in that state is, that they shall never be weary of those enfertainments.
-It seems by this notion of their going southward to obtain happiness, as if they had their course little these parts from some very cold climate, and found the further they went southward the more comfortable they were: and thence concluded, that perfect felicity was to be found further towards the same point.
+They seem to have some confused notion of a future state, and many of them imagine that the chicking, (i. e. the shadow,) or what survives the body, will at death go southward, in an unknown but curious place, will enjoy some kind of happiness, such as hunting, feasting, dancing.
+And what they suppose will contribute much to their happiness in that state is, that they shall never be weary of those entertainments.
+It seems by this notion of their going southward to obtain happiness, as if they had their course litto these parts from some very cold climate, and found the further they went southward the more coinfortable they were: and thence concluded, that perfect felicity was to be found further towards the same point.

 They seem to have some faint notion of rewards and punishments, or at least happiness and misery, in a future state; that is, some that I have conversed with, though others seem to know no such thing.
 Those that suppose this, imagine that most will be happy, and those that are not so, will be punished only with privation, being excluded the walls of that good world, where happy souls shall dwell.
 These rewards and punishments they suppose to depend entirely upon their conduct with relation to the duties of the second table, i. e. their behaviour towards mankind, and not to have any reference to any thing that relates to God.
-I once consulted a very ancient, but intelligent Indian upon this point. whether the Indians of old times had supposed there was any thing of the man that would survive the body ?
-He replied, Yes.
+I once consulted a very ancient, but intelligent Indian upon this point, whother the Indians of old times had supposed there was any thing of the man that would survive the body a He replied, Yes.
 I asked him where they supposed its abode would be?
 He replied, "It would go southward."
-Lasked him further, whether it would be happy there?
+I asked him further, whether it would be happy there?
 He answered, after some considerable pause, "that the souls of good folks would be happy, and the souls of bad folks miserable.", I then asked him, who he called bad folks?
 His answer was, "those who lie, steal, quarrel with their neighbours, are unkind to their friends, and especially to aged parents, and in a word, are a plague to mankind."
-These were his bad folks; but not a word was said of their neglect, of divine worship, and their badness in that respect.
-They have indeed some kind of worship, are frequently offering sacrifices to some supposed invisible powers, and are very ready to impute their calamities in the present world, to the neglect of these sacrifices; but there is no appearance of reverence and devotion in the homage they pay them; and what they do of this nature, seems to be done only to appease the anger of their deities, to engage them to do them no hurt, or at most, only to invite these powers to succeed them in those enterprizes they are engaged in.
-So that in offering these sacrifices, they seem to have no reference to a future state.
-And they seem to imagine, that those they call, bad folks, are excluded from the company of good people in that state, not so writch because God is tretermined to publish them for their sins of any kind, as because they would render others unhappy if admitted to dwell with them.
-So that they are excluded father of necessity. than by God acting as a righteous judge.
-The wor
+These were his bad folks; but not a word was said of their neglect of divine worship, and their badness in that respect,